pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ![Click View all samples link](images/OCP12.png)

-- On the Samples page, starting 'Ngin' in the search field and click on the Nginx tile.
+- On the Samples page, start typing 'Ngin' in the search field and click on the Nginx tile.

 ![Click on Nginx tile](images/OCP13.png)

-- For our sample Nginx application let's give it the name 'my-first-nginx' in the Name text field and choose the 1.20-ubi8 image version from Builder Image version drop down list.
+- For our sample Nginx application let's give it the name 'my-first-nginx' in the Name text field and choose the 1.20-ubi8 image version from the Builder Image version drop down list.
 For our sample I chose the Nginx running in the Universal Base Image (UBI) 8.
 Feel free to choose any UBI version.
 Finally click the blue Create button to start our deployment.

 ![Create Sample Application](images/OCP14.png)

 - When the build deployment starts, the first step is creating the build of the application.
-The admin console will take you the Topology view and you will see the deployment tile for our application.
+The admin console will take you to the Topology view and you will see the deployment tile for our application.
 Click on the tile to bring up the details of our deployment and you wil see the Build is in process.

 ![Click the Deployment tile](images/OCP15.png)